 Learn more about the parade and more on the official Fremont Fair site.

 Ottawa, Ontario, Canada – Summer Solstice Indigenous Festival

-Full of food, drinks, family activities and a traditional powwow, this year’s celebration begins on Friday, June 22nd.
-The traditional powwow competition is held on Saturday, June 23rd.
+This celebration is full of food, drinks, family activities, and a traditional powwow.
 As the picture above shows, it’s a visually stimulating cultural celebration that will get your heart pumping in rhythm with the traditional drums!

 Learn more on the Summer Solstice Indigenous Festival website.

 The summer solstice in Sweden – also called Midsommar – is celebrated throughout the country.
 In the Swedish capital of Stockholm, this year’s celebration will take place on Friday, June 23rd.
 While there isn’t a huge, organized festival, most Swedes head toward the countryside or a favorite island in the Stockholm Archipelago.
 There they decorate Maypoles and take part in traditional dancing.